camprevail/pocketvtx/README.md

   - Optional name laser engraving  on the bottom; will come standard with a Maxima engraving.

 - Polished aluminum knobs mounted on Bourns encoders
-- Cherry MX Red switches with blue o-rings to shorten travel
+- Gateron Red switches with blue o-rings to shorten travel
 - G20 blank keycaps
 - Multi-function Macro key (card in/input pin/numpad_6 shortcut)
 - Washable grippy pad with micro-suction technology.